Yasi92/Happy-Pet/README.md

 ## Disclaimer <a id="disc"></a>
-The content of this website is educational purposes only.
+The content of this website is for educational purposes only.